 This activity is jointly provided by Medical Education Resources and ALERRT at Texas State University

-Learning Outcome: To increase whole community awareness of provider needs in planning, mitigation, response with an improvement in overall outcomes.
+Program Overview: To increase whole community awareness of provider needs in planning, mitigation, response with an improvement in overall outcomes involving medical personal.

 After completing this activity, the participant should be better able to:

 Appraise and communicate better with local community emergency responders and those in the hospital.

 Identify and recognize unconventional threats and response capabilities with medical teams.

 Identify and recognize preventable pre-hospital death and mitigation strategies.